 - brass is heavier than any other metal used for coins

 - because it is a “jewelry quality” metal, brass holds the electroplated finish well over time (the finish does not rub or wear off very easily -- the coins will maintain their look even when carried in a pocket every day.
 Brass coins have excellent wear resistance and anti-corrosion properties -- which is why it is used to mint currency

 - they are die struck (rather than die cast) -- 3-d relief and small details can be clearly defined

 - brass coins are more expensive than the same coin cast in iron because the metal itself costs more

 - brass gives the solid metal “thud” sound when dropped on a wooden bar or table.

-b) IRON – is the most common element on Earth – forming both the Earth’s inner and outer core.
-Iron is reactive to oxygen and water and over time the nice silvery-gray natural color of iron will oxidize and result in rust.
+b) IRON -- is the most common element on Earth -- forming both the Earth’s inner and outer core.
+It is reactive to oxygen and water and over time the nice silvery-gray natural color of iron will oxidize and result in rust.
 Iron is a less expensive alternative to brass.
 Internet companies frequently use iron to keep coin costs down.
 If you choose an iron coin, be aware of the following:

 - iron is 11-12% lighter than brass